dnlbaldwin/GARS-Utils/README.md

-# GARS-utils
+# GARS-Utils

-A Typescript-based utility to convert between Lat/Long and GARS
+A TypeScript-based utility to convert between Lat/Long and GARS